Wondering what to do when you find a baby bird? Here’s what to do.

 There are debates that will stand the test of time like does pineapple really belong on pizza?
 Or which Hemsworth is dreamier; Chris or Liam?
 But one thing everyone can agree on is that the baby versions of animals are easily the most adorable things out there, especially baby birds!

 At this time of year birds are literally falling from the sky.
 No, don’t panic!
-This isn’t the onset of some apocalyptic plague or government alien envision cover up… phew, right?
+This isn’t the onset of some apocalyptic plague or government alien invasion cover up… phew, right?
 It’s just that time when baby birds are putting on their ‘L’ plates and learning how to use their newly feathered wings.

 And at some point, nearly everyone who spends time outdoors will find a baby bird on the ground looking lost.
 So what do you do when you come across a seemingly orphaned bird?
 Impulse screams “save the adorable baby bird!” but before you go running to cradle it in your arms, you need to consider whether your actions may be more hindering than helpful.